ivany9/Jorge-Ivan/README.md

 ```
 Tools Finder

-The Tools Finder app is the perfect app to connect our neighborhood and help you get that job done.
+The Tools Finder app is the perfect app to connect people in their local neighborhood and help you get that job done.
 You can post your tools and make money from renting them out.
-On the other side you can rent someone elses
-tools to get your job done, all without spending money buying a new tool that they would only use once.
+On the other side you can rent someone elses tools to get your job done, all without spending money buying a new tool that they would only use once.

 -Technology